zelihaerim/some-programs/README.md

 # some-programs
-two c program and 1 python program. ss are screen shots of outputs.
+two c program and 1 python program. <br>
+ss are screen shots of outputs.